Starzinger: Adaptations

-In March 1979, a movie was aired reusing footage from the first segment of the series.
-The movie was more or less a summary.
+In March 1979, a film was aired reusing footage from the first segment of the series.
+The film was more or less a summary.

 The last nine episodes of the actual series was re-branded as "SF Saiyūki Starzinger II", though when shown outside Japan it was treated as one continuous series.
 It was never intended to be anything more than re-marketing of the last few episodes, since it was aired immediately after the first sixty-four episodes were shown in June 1979.
-The 65th episode began instantly in July 1979 with all the galactic energy restored in the storyline.
+The 65th episode began instantly in the following month with all the galactic energy restored in the storyline.

 Media

-A total of 73 episodes of Sci-Fi West Saga Starzinger were broadcast in Japan.
+A total of 73 episodes of the show were broadcast in Japan.

 Starzinger was aired in the early 1980s in Latin America under the name of El Galáctico (The Galactic), as part of the four-series show "El festival de los robots", which translates to "The festival of the robots".
-The other shows were "Steel Jeeg", "Gaiking", and "Magne Robo Gakeen".
+The other shows were Steel Jeeg, Gaiking, and Magne Robo Gakeen.
 Only 47 episodes of the original 73 were dubbed and aired.
 This version of the series never reached their conclusion.
 The Spanish theme song of "El Galáctico" was composed and sung by Chilean singer Memo Aguirre (Capitán Memo).
-In 2008 the Chilean company SeriesTV edit a set of 24 DVD with Festival de los Robots episodes.
+In 2008 the Chilean company SeriesTV released a set of 24 DVDs with Festival de los Robots episodes.
 This set includes 24 episodes of "El Galactico" with the original Spanish dubbing.

 In North America, it was aired as "Spaceketeers" as part of the package show Force Five.
 As the Journey to the West story is not well known in the region, the characters were renamed to reference the Three Musketeers.
 To also fit into the Force Five time slot, the show had to be edit-squeezed into 26 episodes.
 The U.S. version puts them on a mission to the Dekos Star System, which contained evil powers changing peaceful creatures to evil mutants.
 The Force Five version not only just produced 26 episodes, but this English-language version of the series never reached their conclusion.

-Twenty-four episodes of the original 73 also aired in Scandinavia (mainly in Sweden) under the original name Starzinger.
+24 episodes of the original 73 were also released to home video in Scandinavia (mainly in Sweden) under the original name Starzinger.
 A listing of what episodes were cut out can be found at: Warfists Starzinger site in the episode section.
 The Swedish-language version of the series reached their conclusion.